 Mercury’s mechanical breakdown insurance is called Mechanical Protection.
 It acts as an extended warranty to cover certain repair work after your vehicle breaks down.
 It’s available for both new and used vehicles and comes with roadside assistance, trip interruption coverage, and other perks.

 Contact your insurer to ask about MBI coverage.

 We get plenty of questions about mechanical breakdown insurance and how it works.
 Here are answers to some of our most common questions.

 Q: Does comprehensive coverage cover mechanical repairs?

 A: No, comprehensive coverage does not cover mechanical repairs.
 Comprehensive coverage pays for damage that occurs to your vehicle outside of an accident, including theft, vandalism, windstorm damage, and fire damage.

 Q: Which company offers the best mechanical breakdown insurance?

-A: GEICO, AAA, Allstate, American Family, and Mercury are some of the largest insurers offering mechanical breakdown insurance, and they all offer similar coverage and pricing.
+A: GEICO, AAA, Allstate, American Family, Progressive, and Mercury are some of the largest insurers offering mechanical breakdown insurance, and they all offer similar coverage and pricing.

 Q: What’s the difference between mechanical breakdown insurance and roadside assistance?